rwlpf/SqlBitsBuddies/Documents/Company advantages to community involvement by sending team members to a conference.md

 Reasons for send your team member(s) to a conference.

-If the member is putting forward a request to attend a conference, they will be the person who -:
+If the member is putting forward a request to attend a conference, they will be the person who is -:

  - Proactive seeking out solutions
  -   Is keen to learn